 How to claim your Climate Vouchers

-Once verified, forward the SMS to your household members so they can use the vouchers too.
-The vouchers come in denominations of $2, $5, $10, and $50, so they’re very shareable.
+Tip: Once you’ve claimed your vouchers, forward the SMS link to other household members so they can use them too.
+The vouchers come in denominations of $2, $5, $10, and $50, making them easy to share.

 How to spend your Climate Vouchers